0xAFz/paper/README.md

 ## Overview

-The **Paper** is a bash-based utility that allows users to change their desktop wallpaper at specified intervals using **Nitrogen**, a lightweight wallpaper manager.
+The **Paper** is a bash-based utility that allows users to change their desktop wallpaper at specified intervals using **Feh**, a lightweight wallpaper manager.
 The script can be configured to use a default directory for wallpapers or a user-specified directory.
 It also sets up a systemd timer to automate the wallpaper changing process.

 ## Prerequisites

-- **Nitrogen**: Ensure that Nitrogen is installed on your system.
+- **Feh**: Ensure that feh is installed on your system.
 You can install it using your package manager.
 - **Systemd**: This script utilizes systemd for scheduling, so ensure your system uses systemd as the init system.

 #### Usage